isomerpages/bca-buildsg/_education-and-programmes/Students/Built Environment Scholarship.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/masthead_built_environment_scholarship.png">
 </div>
-<p>Kickstart your career in Built Environment(BE) with our scholarship.
-Offered
+<h4>Kickstart your career in the Built Environment (BE) with this scholarship opportunity! </h4>
-under the Singapore-Industry Scholarship (SgIS) programme, the undergraduate scholarship will be offered to Singapore Citizens who are keen to work in leading organisations in Singapore’s BE sector.
-Find out the list of participating of BE sponsoring organisations <a href="https://www.moe.gov.sg/sgis/sponsoring-organisations/industries/built-environment" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+<p>Offered under the Singapore-Industry Scholarship (SgIS) programme, this
+undergraduate scholarship is available to Singapore Citizens aspiring to contribute to leading organisations in Singapore's BE sector.
+Explore the list of participating BE sponsoring organisations <a href="https://www.moe.gov.sg/sgis/sponsoring-organisations/industries/built-environment" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p>Applications open from January to March annually.
 Click <a href="#" rel="noopener noreferrer nofollow" target="_blank">here</a> to apply!</p>
 <p></p>